Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/Library-Project/Readme.md

     IBDesignable your component will be quick and easy to set up.
 - **Sub classing UIView, UIControl, UIButton, UIImageView ...**
-    - Choosing a subclass will allow your component to easily gain functionality in line with it's proposed useage.
+    - Choosing a subclass will allow your component to easily gain functionality in line with it's proposed usage.
 You can sub class one of the built in UI elements to make a more useful version of that element.
 - **Implementing a logical set of initializers.**
     - To be useful in many situations your component will need the ability to be configured with